ralfzen/django-service-wizard/README.md

 # django-service-wizard

 A Django (Micro)Service wizard for the Humanitec Platform Walhall.
-This will help you to setup your a project from scratch.
+This will help you to setup your project from scratch.

 The Django version installed is specified in `requirements/base.txt`.
-The project will be created for Python version 3
-(see `service_builder/templates/docker/Dockerfile` for more details).
+The project will be created for Python version 3 (see `service_builder/templates/docker/Dockerfile` for more details).

 ## Set up a new MicroService